If the expensive pre-packaged tours aren’t for you consider taking a DIY cenote day trip from Tulum instead.

 Then, we descended the slippery staircase down into the underground cavern.
 I was immediately struck by the huge stalactites dripping from the walls and ceiling, and the stunning super clear blue pool of water.

-Some people brought snorkels but honestly you don’t need them because the water is CHRYSTAL CLEAR and I could easily see everything (not that there’s too much to see, mostly rocks and a few fish).
+Some people brought snorkels but if you don’t have them don’t worry.
+The water is crystal clear and I could easily see everything (not that there’s too much to see, it was mostly rocks and a few fish).
 It was a super strange and surreal experience, and definitely a uniquely Mexican experience.
 We swam around enjoying the Choo-Ha cenote for about 45 minutes before heading to the next one.

-Everyone was laughing, talking with each other, and cheering on the vacationers brave enough to jump (and sometimes shouting encouragement when they got too scared and tried to turn back.)
-If you really truly only have the time to visit one cenote during your cenote day trip, this is the one.
+Everyone was laughing, talking with each other, and cheering on the ones brave enough to jump (and sometimes shouting encouragement when they got too scared and tried to turn back.)
+If you really truly only have the time to visit one cenote during your DIY cenote day trip from Tulum, this is the one.

 This cenote is a bit separate from the other two.
 To get to it, you’ll have to ride back out to the main road, turn left, and continue until you see the signs for the Multum-Ha cenote on the right side of the road.

 I didn’t go to the Multum-Ha cenote, but you should definitely check it out if you have the time.
 First, it’s the deepest of the three so it’s the best for snorkeling.
-It also has a “hole” in the cave roof which lets in natural light, making the view different from the other two which are fully underground.
+It also has a “hole” in the cave roof which lets in natural light, making it a bit different from the other two which are fully underground.

-For only 55 more pesos, it’s definitely worth adding to your DIY cenote day trip (just keep in mind that if you decide not to take the 3pm bus back to Tulum, the next one won’t leave until 5pm).
+For only 55 pesos / 3 usd more, it’s definitely worth adding to your DIY cenote day trip.
+Just keep in mind that if you decide not to take the 3 pm bus back to Tulum, the next one won’t leave until 5.

 DIY Cenote Day Trip From Tulum